 (b) such further contributions to a sinking fund as may be approved by the Treasurer to be necessary to produce the principal of the aforesaid portion of the Consolidated Account or any other capital expenditure at such earlier date (if any) as may be prescribed by the Governor.

-(2) Such contributions shall be paid to the trustees appointed by the Governor for the administration of the State Sinking Fund as the Treasurer shall direct.
+[(2) deleted]

 (3) The accrued interest on the sinking fund contributions as certified by the Under Treasurer shall be incorporated in the accounts of each trading concern.

-[Section 8 amended by No. 98 of 1985 s.
+[Section 8 amended: No. 98 of 1985 s.
 3; No. 6 of 1993 s.
 15; No. 77 of 2006 s.
-4.]
+4; No. 17 of 2014 s.
+41(2).]

 9. Interest on capital expenditure from Consolidated Account